loadays/pelican-site/content/proposals/Keep-the-lights-burning.md

 # Abstract

-A little more than a ago my doctor told me I was suffering from a burnout.
-Starting from that moment I spend a lot of time reading, learning and investing in my health.
+A little more than a ago my doctor told me I was suffering from a burnout.Starting from that moment I spend a lot of time reading, learning and investing in my health.
 In this talk I will focus on my journey and how we as engineers can improve our general health and well-being to keep happy and productive.

 # Bio